 Torrey Pines Indian Bath Tub Rock

-Flat Rock is also referred to as the “Indian Bath Tub Rock” because there is a deep-seated pool in the center of it.
+Flat Rock is also referred to as the “Indian Bath Tub Rock” because its center has a deep-seated pool.

-Seems credible, but this route could only be accessible on an extreme low tide, just like today.
+It seems credible, but this route could only be accessible at an extremely low tide, just like today.